Trooper Raymond Hawn

 Trooper Raymond Hawn died on January 17, 1990, at the age of 47.
-Trooper Hawn was helping a motorcycle rider who ran out of fuel along State Route 12, near Grandview when he was struck by a vehicle that had veered onto the shoulder.
-Trooper Hawn was taken to a local hospital and sadly succumbed to his injuries two hours later.
+Trooper Hawn was struck by a vehicle while rendering assistance to a motorcyclist who had run out of gas alongside Hwy 12 near Grandview.
 At the time of his death, Trooper Hawn had served 21 years with the Washington State Patrol.

-Trooper Hawn was survived by his wife and children.
 Trooper Hawn's wife, Karen, passed away from cancer eight years after his death.
-The youngest Hawn children, Kelsey and AJ (Adam) were raised by Karen's parents, Chuck and Marilyn Trimm, at the Hawn home in Grandview.
+The Hawn children, Kelsey and AJ (Adam) were raised by Karen's parents, Chuck and Marilyn Trimm, at the Hawn home in Grandview.
 Chuck lost his battle with cancer in October 2008.
-Marilyn, who turns 87 in April, is living with her daughter, Kathy, in Renton.
-Kelsey works at the Humane Society in Bellevue and lives in Covington with her two dogs and four cats.
-AJ graduated from Western Washington University in May 2010, and resides in the Hawn home in Grandview.
+Marilyn, who turns 88 in April, is living with her daughter, Kathy, in Renton.
+Kelsey works as a Barn Hunt Instructor at the Argus Ranch Facility for Dogs and lives in Covington with her two dogs and four cats.
+AJ graduated from Western Washington University in May 2010, and has moved back to the Hawn home in Grandview.

-Trooper Hawn's oldest son, Brett, lives in Bothell with his wife, Shylo, and their two sons, Hudson (ten years old) and Jameson (seven years old).
-Brett is the Director of Operations at The Rainier Club in Seattle.
+Trooper Hawn's oldest son from a previous marriage, Brett, lives in Bothell with his wife, Shylo, and their two sons, Hudson (ten years old) and Jameson (seven years old).
+Brett is the Clubhouse Services and Operations Director at Overlake Golf & Country Club.

 Trooper Hawn's twin sister, Jan, lives in Colorado.
 His other sister, Patricia, lives in Portland, Oregon.
 His brother, Richard, passed away in 2011.
 Trooper Hawn has many nieces and nephews; Mark, Michael, Hether, Michael, Monique, Hayes, Jamie, Kristen, Stacie, Brian, Vanessa, and Jackie.